 So that will exist within the pipeline.

-We also need to add in the secret to give it permissions to add it to the pull request.
+to give it permissions to add it to the pull request.

 This is a default token which is available within the secrets.
-Don't forget to add the uses.
+Don't forget to add the uses

 - uses: romeovs/lcov-reporter-action@v0.2.19